The Bankrate promise

 What types of loans do you have?

-Federal student loans include more benefits than private student loans, such as year-long deferment periods, income-driven repayment options and loan forgiveness programs.
+Federal student loans include more benefits than private student loans, such as deferment and forbearance, income-driven repayment options and loan forgiveness programs.
 Because of this, it may be smart to pay off your private student loans first.

 If you have federal student loans, they may be either subsidized or unsubsidized loans.
 In this case, it’s typically best to focus on your unsubsidized loans first, since they accrue interest during school and during your grace period.

 Not sure what kind of loans you have?
 Pull up your account and see what the names of the loans are.
-If you see words like “federal,” “subsidized” or “unsubsidized,” then you definitely have federal loans.
+If you see words like “federal,” “subsidized,” “unsubsidized” or “Direct,” then you definitely have federal loans.
 You can also call your loan servicer’s customer service department to verify.
 Some loan companies service both federal and private loans, so don’t assume which loan type you have just based on the servicer.

 What are your interest rates?